tloanPhytec/meta-example/README.md

 # meta-example

-This is the default meta-example the "bitbake-layers create-layer" tool will generate for you and is a starting point for custom meta layers.
+This is the default meta-example the "bitbake-layers create-layer" tool will generate for you when using Yocto Kirkstone and is a starting point for custom meta layers.